 The speckled kingsnake, Lampropeltis getula holbrooki, is the only subspecies found in Iowa.

 Speckled kingsnakes are found in the southern third of Iowa, but sightings are rare.
 In addition, to my knowledge, there is no concentration in Iowa.
 In other words, there is no place in Iowa where one could expect to find several of these snakes, even from known localities.
 A specimen just seems to show up every once in a while.
-If anyone finds a speckled kingsnake in Iowa, take a good photo or keep incidental roadkills and report them to us.
+If anyone finds a speckled kingsnake in Iowa, take a good photo or keep incidental roadkills and report them to the DNR or us.

 These snakes utilize a wide variety of habitats.
 They are found in prairies, open grassland, fields, pastures, in ditches along cultivated fields and roads, woodlands, and some stream valleys and blufflands.
 They are most common in grasslands along forest edges.
 They also do not appear to be found deep in heavy woodlands very often.
 They are mainly found in open grassy or rocky areas in Iowa.
 They are a common snake in states south of Iowa, and use similar habitats there as well.